EmielZuurbier/AudioModuleJS/Readme.md

 ```

 **Note:**
-To connect the AudioPlayer with the AudioFilter, give the AudioPlayer.play method a 'destination' property which links to the AudioFilter.source.
+To connect the AudioPlayer with the AudioFilter, give the AudioPlayer.play method a 'destination' property which links to the AudioFilter.
 The example below shows how to connect the two.
 This way the sounds goes like this:
-*AudioPlayer -> effect -> AudioContext().destination*
+*AudioPlayer -> AudioEffect -> AudioContext().destination*

 **Example:**

 ```
-var source = new AudioSource('../path/to/sound.mp3'); // Create AudioSource
+var sound = new AudioSource('../path/to/sound.mp3'); // Create AudioSource

 var effect = new AudioEffect({ // Create new effect of type: highpass
   type: 'highpass',